-Based solely on the closing price of our ADSs as reported by Nasdaq on April 1, 2022 and the maximum number of shares that would have been available for awards as of such date under the 2020 Plan, as amended, the maximum aggregate market value of the ordinary shares that could potentially be issued under the 2020 Plan, as amended, is \$31,664,255.60.
-The ordinary shares underlying any awards that are forfeited, canceled or otherwise terminated, other than by exercise, under the 2020 Plan and our Avadel Pharmaceuticals plc 2017 Omnibus Incentive Compensation Plan will be added back to the ordinary shares available for issuance under the 2020 Plan.
-Shares tendered or held back upon exercise of a share option or settlement of an award under the 2020 Plan to cover the exercise price or tax withholding and (ii) shares subject to a share appreciation right that are not issued in connection with the share settlement of the share appreciation right upon exercise thereof, will not be added back to the ordinary shares available for issuance under the 2020 Plan.
-In addition, shares repurchased on the open market will not be added back to the shares available for issuance under the 2020 Plan.
+Based solely on the closing price of our ADSs as reported by Nasdaq on April 7, 2023 and the maximum number of shares that would have been available for awards as of such date under the 2020 Plan, as amended, the maximum aggregate market value of the ordinary shares that could potentially be issued under the 2020 Plan, as amended, is \$60,946,841.
+The ordinary shares underlying any awards that are forfeited, canceled or otherwise terminated, other than by exercise, under the 2020 Plan and our Avadel Pharmaceuticals plc 2017 Omnibus Incentive Compensation Plan will be added back to the ordinary shares available for issuance under the 2020 Plan to cover the exercise price or tax withholding and (ii) shares subject to a share appreciation right that are not issued in connection with the share settlement of the share appreciation right upon exercise thereof, will not be added back to the ordinary shares available for issuance under the 2020 Plan.